AmitXShukla/AmitXShukla.github.io/tmp/scratch.md

 	    Press s to open the file in a new vertical split.
 	    Press p to go to parent directory.
 	    Press r to refresh the current directory.
+* how to sftp
+	sftp -i privateKeyFilePath user@publicIP will connect user to remote machine using sftp pwd will show remote PWD lpwd will show local PWD simple put filename will move files from local PWD to remote PWD

 ## TMUX
 #### Start a new session